![]() |

 Having only briefly seen a couple trailers for it (and a handful of T.V. spots on the odd occasion) The Matrix did manage to pique my interests, but only in the most marginal sense.
-I didn't feel any real distinctively strong urge to run out to my local cinema and see it on opening weekend.
-When its debut passed by, a close friend of mine came to me speaking vigorously high praises on the picture, and encouraged me to see it as quickly as possible.
+I didn't feel any real distinctively strong compulsion to run out to my local cinema and see it on opening weekend.
+When its debut passed by, a close friend of mine came to me extolling the highest of praises on the picture, and encouraged me to see it as quickly as possible.
 In the end I'm glad that I took his advice because The Matrix almost immediately turned out to be one of my all-time favorite movies!

 Ever since that first viewing I can honestly say that The Matrix still has me in the best ways possible.
 In fact I've actually held a Matrix trilogy marathon every April every year since 2004!
 Impressively enough, this year stands as my tenth whole year that I've been doing this marathon, and it has yet to loose its luster in my eyes.
 Of course I will concede that the second and third films are not nearly as solid as the first, but it is with good reason that The Matrix Trilogy has remained on my shelf.
 It's easily one of the most influential set of movies for me on a creative level.

-To help further put my feelings into perspective on the matter, The Matrix was (and still is) essentially an amalgamation of a bunch of little nerdy things I've loved rolled into one big piece.
+To help further put my feelings into perspective on the matter, The Matrix was (and still is) essentially an amalgamation of all the tropes and little nerdy things I've loved throughout my life rolled into one big piece of entertainment.
 It was filled to the brim with high-octane over-the-top martial-arts action.
 The actors were all dressed in stylish and sleek, yet totally bad-ass outfits.
-It had topnotch special effects on things like futuristic killer robots, battleships, and guns.
-Its score had a winning combo of symphonic, techno, and rock music that made me want to bang my head with glee.
-It had a fun cast of heroes, an awesome villain, and a captivating universe.
-The philosophical core to the story not only put emphasis on multiple viewings but was just as entertaining as it was intelligent.
+Topnotch special effects on elements such as futuristic killer robots, battleships, and guns were littered throughout the experience.
+The score was a winning combo of symphonic, techno, and heavy-metal music that made me want to bang my head til my eyes hurt.
+Add in an endearing cast of heroes, a gloriously fun/awesome villain, a captivating universe, and you might have been solid enough to win all the awards.
+But it didn't stop there, as the philosophical core to the story not only put an emphasis on multiple viewings to extrapolate different interpretations of the material, but was just as engaging with its entertainment as it was indulgent with its intelligence.
 It even prominently featured my two favorite colors green and black.
-Honestly the only things this franchise was missing was a light-saber duel, a huge dragon, and someone throwing a kamehameha wave.
+Honestly the only things this franchise was missing was a light-saber duel, a huge dragon, and someone throwing a kamehameha wave, but nobody is perfect I suppose...

 From practically the outset of the first movie it was obvious that the Wachowskis were nerds just like me, and especially film enthusiasts at heart.
-The subtle (and sometimes blatant) nods to other material made for a fun experience if you were simply trying to catch all of the references.
-At its core there are shout-outs to such novels as Neuromancer, and Alice's Adventures in Wonderland.
-Scenes that featured a standoff between Neo and Agent Smith were intended to evoke the classic spaghetti-western showdowns.
-Lawrence Fishburne's role as the character Morpheus was an homage to the mentor archetype from kung fu flicks.
+The subtle (and sometimes blatant) nods to several pieces of media made for a fun experience if you were simply trying to catch all of the references.
+At its core there are shout-outs to such novels as William Gibson's genre defining Neuromancer, and literary classics like Alice's Adventures in Wonderland.
+More philosophical works such as Serial Experiments Lain along with Simulacra and Simulation were ultimately foundational to forming the narrative's overall concept.
+Iconic scenes such as the sub-way showdown between Neo and Agent Smith were intended to evoke the classic spaghetti-western "pistols at high-noon" showdowns of the 1960's and 1970's.
+Lawrence Fishburne's role as the ever-wise Morpheus was a clear homage to the mentor archetype from near countless kung fu flicks.
 A great deal of the action was influenced by director John Woo, and the movie Fist of Legend, along with anime films such as Ninja Scroll, Akira, and especially Ghost in the Shell.
-Even aspects of the fashion seemed to be pulled from the likes of the cyberpunk tabletop RPG Shadowrun.
-Much like how the machines created the matrix in the story, the Wachowskis combined a lot of the things they felt defined their nerdiness to create an illusion everyone could believe.
+Even aspects of the fashion seemed to be pulled from the likes of the sci-fi tabletop RPGs Shadowrun and Cyberpunk.
+Oddly enough, much like how it is said the machines created the matrix in the story, the Wachowskis simply amalgamated many of the things they loved in order to create an illusion everyone could believe.

 It was incredibly vindicating to see audiences respond so lovingly towards The Matrix, and honestly I can't say in retrospect that I'm surprised at all by it.
 All of the essentials for it to become a Hollywood sensation were in place.
 The martial-arts choreography for the fight scenes were astounding, the gun-play sequences were groundbreaking, and innovative work on camera techniques/special effects made The Matrix an absolute spectacle to behold.

-Tragically The Matrix Reloaded failed to live up to the audience's expectations, and was critically panned by the majority of its peers.
-Complaints of a convoluted plot, and an inconclusive ending were what people hounded Reloaded with, but personally I feel that The Matrix Reloaded has gotten a bit of a bad rap.
-While I will agree that the first film was a far superior piece, in all fairness I think the first Matrix was so good that it just became too hard of an act to follow.
+Tragically The Matrix: Reloaded failed to live up to the audience's expectations, and was critically panned by the majority of its peers.
+Complaints of a meandering and convoluted plot, overly indulgent action and naval-gazing dialogue along with a painfully inconclusive ending were what people hounded Reloaded with, but personally I feel that The Matrix: Reloaded has gotten a bit of a bad rap.
+While I will agree that the first film was a far superior piece, and that Reloaded was very-much in love with its own voice and ideas, I think what we really had here was a situation where the first movie was simply so good, and so fundamentally complete that it just became too hard of an act to follow.

-The action sequences became even more elaborate, with one fight scene having more motions in its choreography alone than the entirety of the first flick.
-In my opinion the highway chase sequence in Reloaded stands as not only a major highlight of the action Reloaded provided, but also one of the greatest chase scenes ever committed to celluloid.
+The action sequences became even more elaborate, with one fight scene (The Burly Brawl) having more motions in its choreography alone than the entirety of the first film combined.
+The Chateau fight was (in many regards) an even more impressive battle than the technical achievement that The Burly Brawl brought to the table, and in my opinion the highway chase sequence in Reloaded has stood as not only a major highlight of the action Reloaded provided, but also one of the greatest chase scenes ever committed to celluloid.
 The scale of the chase constantly built upon itself, making things all the more pulse pounding.
-Characters jump from car to car to motorcycle to bridge to truck etc. and its iconography has managed to resonate as a great action beat to this very day in my mind.
+Characters jump from car to car to motorcycle to bridge to truck etc. all while having insane over-the-top martial arts choreography, and its iconography has managed to resonate as a great action beat to this very day in my mind.

 The inconclusive ending for Reloaded also didn't help as it made the whole experience feel painfully incomplete to me.
 Thankfully we didn't wait long as the conclusion came in November of 2003.
-Revolutions was dropped into audience's laps, but yet again failed to meet expectations.
-After Reloaded, fans were hoping for something incredible to help the series bounce back.
-Sadly Revolutions ended up coming off as an even more convoluted mess in regards to the plot, with new characters being introduced at the last possible second to the story.
+The Matrix: Revolutions was dropped into audience's laps, but yet again failed to meet expectations.
+After Reloaded fans were hoping for something incredible to help the series bounce back to form, but sadly Revolutions ended up coming off as an even more convoluted mess in regards to the plot, with new characters being introduced at the last possible second to the story.
 Out of the three films I've always felt Revolutions was the weakest, but that it also had some of the most awesomely iconic parts of the trilogy.

 The battle between the humans and the machines for Zion in Revolutions was quite frankly (as far as I'm concerned) one of the coolest war scenes ever.
 If your tastes are anything like mine, this war had it all; sweet mech-suits, fearsome robots, and tons of bullets.
 I seriously don't think anyone who saw Revolutions could deny that parts like Capt.
 Mifune's last stand against the sentinel hoard was freaking awesome just on iconography alone.
 Niobe's run was also one of the most awesome ship battle/chases too, with spectacular effects and stunts all coming together to create on hell of a ride.